hwr-tierarzt-notdienst-finder/vetfinder/backend/README.md

 ## Managing python dependencies

-Add/update/remove dependencies that will be used by the production server during runtime to `backend/requirements.in` and add/update/remove dependencies that are only used during development or testing to `backend/dev-requirements.in`.
+Add/update/remove dependencies that will be used by the production server during runtime in `backend/requirements.in` and add/update/remove dependencies that are only used during development or testing in `backend/dev-requirements.in`.

-Now running `./bin/requirements-compile.sh` will update the `backend/requirements.txt` and `backend/dev-requirements.txt` with pinned versions of all the dependencies that you added/updated and pinned versions of their sub-dependencies (This should keep your environment reproducible and try to resolve conflicting sub-dependency version incompatibilities).
+Now running `./bin/requirements-compile.sh` will update the `backend/requirements.txt` and `backend/dev-requirements.txt` files with pinned versions of all the dependencies that you added/updated and pinned versions of their sub-dependencies (This should keep your environment reproducible and try to resolve conflicting sub-dependency version incompatibilities).